 A career diplomat with thirty four years of experience, scholar of international relations and former journalist, Venu Rajamony is a well known public speaker, author and patron of arts and culture.

-A career diplomat with over three decades of experience, scholar of international relations and former journalist, Mr. Venu Rajamony was former Ambassador of India to the Netherlands from 2017-2020.
-He is also the Permanent Representative of India to the Organization for Prohibition of Chemical Weapons in The Hague as well as responsible for India’s relations with the International Court of Justice and the Permanent Court of Arbitration.
+Ambassador Rajamony was Ambassador of India to the Netherlands from 2017 to 2020.
+He was also the Permanent Representative of India to the Organization for Prohibition of Chemical Weapons in The Hague, and responsible for India’s relations with the International Court of Justice and the Permanent Court of Arbitration.

-Ambassador Rajamony served as Consul General of India in Dubai from 2007 to 2010.
-This period marked a high point in relations between India and the UAE with extensive efforts made to advance the welfare of the over two million strong Indian community, promote trade and investment, reach out to UAE nationals and enhance India’s image and soft power.
-In 2010, Venu Rajamony capped his stint in Dubai with the publication of a coffee table book titled, ‘India and the UAE: In Celebration of a Legendary Friendship’.
+Rajamony’s tenure as Consul General of India in Dubai from 2007 to 2010 marked a high point in relations between India and the United Arab Emirates.
+He received greasy acclaim for his efforts to advance the welfare of the over two million Indians, promote trade and investment, reach out to UAE nationals, and enhance India’s image and soft power.
+He capped his stint in Dubai with the publication of a coffee table book titled India and the UAE: In Celebration of a Legendary Friendship.
 A Malayalam version of the book was released in Kerala in 2013 and the Arabic version was published in the UAE in 2014.